giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 ### Upgrage a cluster

 As an authenticated user you can upgrade the cluster version using the web UI or the CLI.
-The web UI shows a yellow link next to the version information once there is an upgrade available.
+The web UI shows a yellow link next to the version information if there is an upgrade available.
 For the CLI you can use the command [`gsctl upgrade cluster`](/reference/gsctl/upgrade-cluster/) for the same purpose.

-When the upgrade process is managed by our tools the release version chosen it is selected by Giant Swarm according to good practices.
-It means there will not upgrade a cluster to more than one major version at once.
-In case you use the raw API to upgrade your cluster please test the process against non-production clusters first.
+When the upgrade process is managed by our tools the release version chose is selected by Giant Swarm according to best practices.
+It means it will not upgrade a cluster by more than one major version at a time.
+In case you use the raw API to upgrade your cluster please test the process against a non-production cluster first.

-#### Cluster Upgrade Checkup
+#### Cluster Upgrade Checklist

-Before triggering the upgrade there are some previous check we encourage you to take:
+Before triggering the upgrade, there are some checks we encourage you to perform:

-- Verify all your important pods are run correctly and there no deployments stuck because of failues.
+- Verify all your important pods are running correctly, and there no deployments stuck because of failures.

 ```nohighlight
 $ kubectl get pod --all-namespaces | grep -v "Running\|ContainerCreating"
 ```

-- In case there is a validation or mutation webhook configured there is a [timeout](https://github.com/kubernetes/kubernetes/issues/71508#issuecomment-470315405) configured properly to not break the entire upgrade.
-We recommend use low timeouts in the webhooks resources.
+- In case there is a validation or mutation webhook configured you should check there is a [timeout](https://github.com/kubernetes/kubernetes/issues/71508#issuecomment-470315405) configured correctly to not break the upgrade process.
+We recommend using low timeouts for the webhooks resources.

 ```yaml
 apiVersion: admissionregistration.k8s.io/v1beta1